“Dream up the kind of world you want to live in. Dream out loud.” ~ Bono

 The music on this tour is incredible and as corny as this sounds, the love and power that is joined with this tour’s music equaled the vibe for the evening.

-With the charities that this band backs, the Red Zone gives to by buying the ticket for this section.
-It brings great meaning of the concert itself with the knowledge that you are giving back.
+With the charities that this band backs, the Red Zone gives its money back when one buys the ticket for this section.
 This band actually has a team running around the venue outside before the concert with various petitions hoping for signatures to help end hunger and bettering humanity.
 Can’t beat that.
 Can’t beat the photo ops they allow either.
 Few bands will let people bring cameras in… this one does.
 Just like the old days.
 Extraordinary musicians.
 Extraordinary humanitarians.

 U2.
 If another ticket comes my way in the future… it’s a done deal.